Dear Community Arts Program (CAP) Family:

 The Community Arts Program (CAP) is committed to doing everything it can to keep children, families, and staff safe during the current Coronavirus (COVID-19) pandemic.
 On Friday, March 13, Miami-Dade County Public Schools closed beginning Monday, March 16.
 In tandem with this decision and earnestly considering an abundance of caution:

-- The Community Arts Program (CAP) suspended classes and rehearsals beginning Saturday, March 14.
+- The Community Arts Program (CAP) suspended all on-ground classes and rehearsals as of Saturday, March 14.

 [TUESDAY, MARCH 17] Effective immediately, Mayor Carlos Gimenez has issued an Emergency Order closing “All movie theaters, concert houses, auditoriums, playhouses, bowling alleys, arcades, gymnasiums and fitness studios…” Please check the County’s web site for more information and for regular updates: miamidade.gov/coronavirus.

 [TUESDAY, MARCH 17] Late this afternoon, the Florida Department of Education (FLDOE) announced that all K-12 schools and career and technical center campuses are to remain closed through April 15.
 Read more here.

 [THURSDAY, MARCH 26] Orders that the totality of Emergency Orders issued by Miami-Dade County, as may be amended or issued from time to time, shall be referred to as the SAFER AT HOME protocols.
 All residents and visitors are urged to remain in their homes other than to engage in essential activities, as allowed through previous Emergency Orders.